Yes, as the second "é" is what corresponds to the "He" in the English translation.

 The grammar rule cited at https://forum.duolingo.com/comment/4383900 "a definite noun is not allowed directly following the copula" Comes from here I believe: http://nualeargais.ie/gnag/kopul5.htm Is there any more authoritative source for it??
 Any native Donegal Irish speakers on here?

-The first "is" is the copula, used when making a definitive statement about what someone/something essentially is/was, long term, present tense in this case.
+The first "is" is the copula, used when making a definitive statement about what someone/something essentially is, long term, present tense.
 "Is innealtóir é" - he is an engineer.
 The second "is" is the first half of the present tense superlative form, to be followed by the adjective, in this case cailiúil - famous: "Is cailiúla" - the most famous.
 "Is fearr" - the best.
 "Is mó" - the biggest/most

 is cáiliúla is the superlative form of the adjective cáiliúil.